araobp/sensor-network/README.md

-# Mini PLC for smart home and smart office
+# Mini PLC with PIC16F1

 This is a project to archive building blocks for mini PLC.